Order your UGC NET/SET Material copy (Paper-II only) today !

 Willy crosses from one part of the stage to another, where a woman is standing, putting on her scarf.
 Willy says that he gets so lonely, and gets the feeling that he'll never make a living for her or a business for the boys.
 The woman claims that she picked Willy for his sense of humor.
 Willy tells her that he will be back in about two weeks and that he will see her the next time he is in Boston.

 Willy tells Happy that he nearly hit a kid in Yonkers.
 Willy wonders why he didn't go to Alaska with his brother Ben, because the man was a genius: success incarnate.
-Ben ended up with diamond mines: he walked into a jungle and came out rich at the age of twenty-one.
+Ben ended up with diamond mines.
+Willy says, “The man knew what he wanted and went out and got it!
+Walked into a jungle and comes out, the age of twenty-one, and he's rich!
+The world is an oyster, but you don’t crack it open on a mattress!
+(About Ben).
 Happy tells Willy that he should retire.
 Charley enters.
 As Willy and Charley play cards, Charley offers Willy a job, which insults him.
 Willy asks Charley why Biff is going back to Texas, but Charley tells him to let Biff go.
 Willy talks about the ceiling he put up in the living room, but refuses to give any details.
 When Charley wonders how he could put up a ceiling, Willy shouts at him that a man who can't handle tools is not a man, and calls Charley disgusting.

 Uncle Ben enters, a stolid man in his sixties with a mustache and an authoritative air.
 Willy tells Ben that he is getting awfully tired, but since Charley cannot see Ben, Willy tells him that for a second Charley reminded him of his brother Ben, who died several weeks ago in Africa.
 Ben asks Willy if their mother is living with him, but Willy said that she died a long time ago.
 Charley, who cannot see Ben, wonders what Willy is talking about.
 Finally Charley becomes unnerved and leaves.